Skip to Content

 • When filling the muffin cups, use an ice cream scoop to divide the batter and reduce the mess.

 • Start the Kodiak muffins at a high temperature for a short time to activate the baking powder and allow the muffins to shoot up quickly.
-Then, turn the heat down and continue to cook the muffins.
+Then, reduce the heat down and continue baking the muffins.

 • When finished, insert a toothpick into the center of the muffins.
-It should come out clean when they are done cooking.
+It will come out clean when they finish cooking.

 Nutrition Disclosure: